idameitil/sdpl-utilizing-gts/README.md

 Check the generated folders in `run`and then run `sh submit.sh`

+For Wzx, Wzz and WaaL, it is the same procedure, just `/work3/idamei/waal_blast/`

 ### Parsing Blast results
 To parse the blast expansion output files run `python3 src/data-collection-and-preprocessing/parse-blast-results.py`